US envoy Caroline Kennedy visits Japan's Okinawa

 The US has around 26,000 troops on Okinawa under a long-standing security alliance with Japan.

-But the bases are unpopular with locals, who associate them with noise, accidents and occasional well-publicised instances of bad behaviour and criminality by US personnel.'No base'
+But the bases are unpopular with locals, who associate them with noise, accidents and occasional well-publicised instances of bad behaviour and criminality by US personnel.

 On Tuesday hundreds of Okinawans demonstrated against the relocation plan, waving placards with "no base" written on them, AP news agency reported.